-Modern automobile tires are made of natural and synthetic rubber, fabric, wire, and chemical compounds including carbon black.
+Modern automobile tires are made of natural and synthetic rubber, fabric, wire, and chemical compounds, including carbon black.
 Tire tread consists of rows, valleys, and sipes.
 These three things help vehicle tires funnel water through the grooves and cut through ice and snow.
-This is what keeps the tires’ grips on the roadways in any kind of weather, warm and dry or cold and wet.
+This is what keeps the tires’ grips on the roadways in any weather, warm and dry or cold and wet.

 Compressed air is used to inflate automobile tires, and each tire is assigned a specific psi or pounds-per-square-inch.
 The different automobile makes, models, and types also take different tire sizes, anywhere from 14 inches to 22 inches on average.
 When shopping for new tires, consumers should take the tire size into account – it’s not wise to put the wrong sized tires on your vehicle – as well as the following